tscode/StructPack.jl/README.md

 - have enormous files and need lazy loading capabilities.
 - want to read arbitrary msgpack files from external sources.

-While the functionality to read generic msgpack is included (currently without support for extensions), you should also consider the excellent package [MsgPack.jl](https://github.com/JuliaIO/MsgPack.jl), which served as inspiration for StructPack.jl.
+While the functionality to read generic msgpack is included (currently without support for the [timestamp extensions](https://github.com/msgpack/msgpack/blob/master/spec.md#timestamp)), you should also consider the excellent package [MsgPack.jl](https://github.com/JuliaIO/MsgPack.jl), which served as inspiration for StructPack.jl.

 ## Installation
 You can install StructPack.jl from the general julia registry.